Cinema's Fundamental Shots

-For us, film nerds, creators, and admirers of cinema, one thing we love to do after viewing a movie, current or past, is revisiting it as still images.
+For us, creators, and admirers of cinema, one thing we love to do after viewing a movie, current or past, is revisiting it as still images.
 A practice that is also great for learning the importance and purpose of using a particular film shot.
-For this article, I would like to take a look back at some of the most impressive cinematography as a gateway to learning film’s most fundamental shots.
+So, for this article, I would like to take a look back at some of the most impressive cinematography as a gateway to learning film’s most fundamental shots.

 Extreme Wide Shot (Establishing Shot): The Deathly Hallows & There Will Be Blood